Indigenous Peoples rights and role as forest guardians

 and role as forest guardians

 The rainforest and other ecosystems is home to millions of Indigenous Peoples.
-While they make up little more than 6% of the world’s population, they manage over 80 percent of the world’s remaining nature, according to the World Bank.
+While they make up little more than 6% of the world’s population, they manage nearly 25% of the world’s land, which in turn hosts 80% of landbased biodiversity.

 Indigenous Peoples are the best guardians of the forest.
 Where their rights to manage their forests are recognized, there is substantially less deforestation, higher levels of biodiversity and less conflict than in other areas.